govindjoshi12/virtual-mannequin/README.md

         I also implemented a loop feature.
 When the loop switch is toggled, the last keyframe in the keyframe array interpolates with the 0th keyframe, and the animation loops until the switch is toggle or the animation is paused.

+    Misc.
+Information":
+        You can use the scroll wheel to zoom in and out faster as well.
+This is useful for 8 and 9.

+        You are also able to drag the keyframes to diffrent positions.
+This was added so that we could move the keyframes around and change their order.
+Although we were not able to get that to work, the groundwork is there for implementing this feature.

+        Also there are extra dae files left in the project folder that we would like to fix/reuse in the future; they do not work in their current state (skin detatched from bones, too many polygons, etc.)